charignon/github-review/README.md

  [[try-the-wrapper-libraries-first]]
 ```

-You can add comments at the top level by writing lines starting with `#` after the PR description and before the beginning of the diff.
+You can add comments at the top-level by writing lines starting with `#` after the PR description and before the beginning of the diff.

 You can add comments inline by adding lines starting with `#` inline.
 See these features in the example below: